Legal Advice for Compensation Insurance Claims & TPD Payouts

 How are common law damages awarded?

 If your claim proceeds to court and there is a trial, the court decides if you have a winning case and awards common law damages.
-The court considers witness testimony and expert assessments and reports when assessing personal injury claims.
+The court considers witness testimony, expert assessments, and reports when assessing personal injury claims.

 In this situation, the injured person must prove the defendant’s negligence and that they suffered a loss.
 Your injury litigation lawyer would prepare particulars of damage, outlining the amount you claim and its basis.
 This would not be the amount you are awarded but your best-case scenario.